ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ul

 * The sync way:
-    * Load the whole resultset into memory, then process it
+    * Load the whole resultset into memory, then process it.

 * The async way
-    * Load each row of the result into memory one at a time, then process it
+    * Load each row of the result into memory one at a time, then process it.

 @ulend